Oasis, Chapter 1: The Dead of Night

 The thick trunk of a tree she'd been hiding behind only half a second ago exploded in a brilliant wave of splinters, leaves, and burning debris.
 Ino wondered if the end of her ponytail had been singed in the conflagration, but pushed the thought out of her mind as she concentrated on getting the hell out of there.

 Two...
-No, three, she counted in her head as she jumped over felled trees and boulders.
-Three flaring chakra signatures gave chase through the dense forest behind her.
+No, three, she counted in her head as she jumped over felled trees and boulders, grateful for the full moon's light that illuminated her path.
+Three flaring chakra signatures gave chase through the dark forest behind her.
 She hoped they wouldn't throw any more exploding kunai at her.
 When the ground several feet in front of her erupted in a whirlwind of dirt and mulch, she skidded and attempted a sharp turn to the right.
 She lost her balance just long enough to stumble and fall.
 She was back up in a flash, but the lost time would cost her.

 Her shoulders slumped and she steadied herself against a nearby tree, trying to catch her breath and ignore the encroaching pain from chakra exhaustion.
-Black blood puddled beneath her fallen attackers and spread over the grass, smoking as it merged with the earth.
-The attackers themselves suffered a number of lacerations across their bodies, cracked and weeping more black blood.
+Black blood puddled beneath her fallen attackers and spread over the moonlit grass, glossy and smoking as it merged with the earth.
+The attackers already suffered a number of lacerations across their bodies, cracked and weeping more black blood, before they had ever encountered Ino.
 They bore no visible hitai-ate, which was almost worse than knowing who she'd just killed.
 Ino looked away from the grisly scene.
-Even after all this time she still could not abide the sight of it.
+Even after all this time she still could not abide the sight of it, of these things.

 Not that the distinction really matters, she thought.